material-motion/material-motion/specifications/runtime/performer.md

 > The performer may choose not to implement this API.

-The performer would be responsible for informing of two things: when delegated execution will start, and when delegated execution has ended.
+An active state performer is responsible for requesting a token and then releasing it once no longer needed.
+Consider the following examples:

+- Request a token before an animation begins and release the token when the animation completes.
+- Request a token when a gesture begins and release the token when the gesture completes.

 Example pseudo-code: